BarRaiders/barraiders.github.io/docs/faqs/supermacro/variables.md

 # Variables

 Variables are used to store data to be used further down in the Macro or in a different macro altogether.
 This opens up a whole world of options.
 You can read data from files, manipulate it, and then write it to either another file, to the Stream Deck key or execute it as a set of keystrokes.
-Variables start with a `$` sign to differentiate them from normal text
+Variables start with a `$` sign to differentiate them from normal text.

 ## Predefined Variables
 The following list of variables are always be available for you to use either with Functions (like CONCAT) or to execute as keyboard commands: